-On becoming a licensed official, you will have access to the Official Hub, where you can apply to be selected for tournaments relevant to your grade.
+On becoming a licensed official, you will have access to the officials' area of the LTA website, where you can apply to be selected for tournaments relevant to your grade.
 As a newly qualified Referee, you should try to sign up for events as soon as possible to put into practise the skills that you have just acquired.